What is a corporate reputation?

 Importance of corporate reputation

-Your online reputation touches virtually every aspect of your business, and it directly affects your company’s market value.
+Your online reputation is important because it touches virtually every aspect of your business.
+Moreover, it directly affects your company’s market value.
 Let’s look at some of the areas that are hardest hit by reputation issues.

 Hiring and retention